kovidgoyal/calibre/bypy/README.rst

     ./setup.py bootstrap

-To make the Windows and macOS builds it uses QEMU VMs.
+All building is done inside QEMU VMs.
+Linux VMs are auto-created as needed, Windows and macOS VMs must be created manually.
 Instructions on creating the VMs are in the bypy repo under :file:`virtual_machine/README.rst`.
 Required software for the VMs are listed in :file:`bypy/windows.conf` and :file:`bypy/macos.conf`.